Every very year, each person in the United Kingdom discards 3.1kg of textile waste, with 1.7kg ending in landfills. It’s time to make a difference

 • We only print-on-demand: We only print exactly what our customers order, which means we produce no extra waste fabric.
 We also don’t resell or restock any printed textiles that people return to us.
 Instead, we create products out of those textiles.

-• We use no water when we Print on Cotton & Linen: We focus on Minimising Fabric & ink Waste, so our printing processes for these textiles produce less than a thimbleful of ink waste per 100m printed.
+• We use no water when we print on cotton and linen: We focus on Minimising Fabric & Ink Waste, so our printing processes for these textiles produce less than a thimbleful of ink waste per 100m printed.

-• We use sustainable, non-toxic inks: The inks we use when we print meet Oeko-Tex 100 and GOTS 6.0 requirements.
+• We use sustainable, non-toxic inks: The inks we use to print on textiles meet Oeko-Tex 100 and GOTS 6.0 requirements.
 These inks are also safe for kids – they are EN71-3 certified.

 • We only use ‘safe’ material: We only work with ethically sourced textiles bought from trusted local mills wherever possible.
 This not only helps the local economy, it also reduces our carbon footprint.
-In addition, we only work with mills that are all REACH accredited.
+We also work with mills that are all REACH accredited.
 Additionally, many of these mills also hold SEDEX accreditation.
 Check out our guide to Textile Certification.

 Give Textiles a Second Life